 D. Trend (Optional)

 The trend is identified by an up/down icon, text, and the use of semantic colors that is displayed next to the summary value as the user selects a range.

-This contains the visual representation of the chart data, including the chart items (e.g. Lines, columns, bars, etc.), x and y axes, title, labels, and gridlines.
+This contains the visual representation of the chart data, including the chart items (e.g. lines, columns, bars, etc.), x and y axes, title, labels, and gridlines.
 Users can select data points by tapping on the chart plot area and they can horizontally scroll to view more of the data set.
-Please see <link: chart type> for the specific behaviors of each chart type.
+Please see chart types for the specific behaviors of each chart type.
 The chart plot should always include the following:

 A. Y-axis Title

 The y-axis title is placed at the top of the chart plot and is left-aligned with the y-labels.
 The title should be clear and concise.

 The ruler is a vertical axis that appears when the user selects a point on the chart in order to better illustrate a point’s x and y location.

 The grid lines refer to the horizontal lines that run across the width of the chart plot area and are used to indicate the y-position of a data set.
 There are two types of grid lines: the base line (the minimum value in a data set) and the standard line (any value above or below the baseline).
 Both lines types are distinguished by their visual treatment, baselines are solid and standard lines are dotted.